halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/ssl_settings.md

 ##### **SSL Protocols**

 This option allows users to specify the SSL protocol for the secure communication.
-User can select any SSL protocol from the list mentioned below;
+User can select any SSL protocol from the list mentioned below:
 1. SSLv2
 2. SSLv3
 3. TLSv1